go-delve/delve/README.md

 ### Breakpoints

-Delve can insert breakpoints via the `breakpoint` command once inside a debug session, however for ease of debugging, you can also call `runtime.Breakpoint()` and Delve will handle the breakpoint and stop the program at the next source line.
+Delve can insert breakpoints via the `breakpoint` command once inside a debug session, however for ease of debugging, you can also use the `runtime.Breakpoint()` function in your source code and Delve will handle the breakpoint and stop the program at the next source line.

 ### Commands